 Thick glass sheets, as the name suggests, are glass sheets that have greater thickness and durability compared to standard glass panes.
 These thick glass sheets are commonly used in various applications where increased strength, resistance to breakage, and specific optical or thermal properties are required.
-Here are some key features and applications of thick glass sheets:
+Here are some key features and applications of

 Thickness: Thick glass sheets are defined by their increased thickness compared to standard glass panes.
 While standard glass sheets are typically measured in millimeters, thick glass sheets can range from several millimeters to several inches in thickness.